Candace

 Without evals you don't have engineering, you have vibes.
 The discipline travels.

-Tech Industry
+Industry

 The industry is bifurcating between AI-native builds and legacy retrofits.
 I have opinions about which survives.